Questions & Answers

 Do you have wifi or internet access?

-We have free wireless access, as well as internet kiosks ($1 for 16 minutes).
+We have free wireless access, as well as an internet computer to borrow ($1 per 15 minutes).

 Do you have bike storage?